 I think it is changing just as much as entrepreneurship is.
 Nowadays, all sports seem to be intertwined with politics.
 Although I am not a fan of it, it is understandable given how large the sporting industry became.
 Additionally, technical developments are making it possible for people to watch games from almost every device known to man.
 To parallel this with a business example, just consider how data discoveries made it easy to target the right audience.

 What do you do for fun?

 I spend time with my family and friends.
 Since I tend to be busy during the week, I use weekends to relax.
 Sometimes, we all get together and grill while watching whatever sport is in season.
 If there is a holiday that prolongs our time off, we organize quick trips in the area.

 In all honesty, what we do does not really matter.
 Over the years, I learned to use my weekends to completely decompress and get ready for the upcoming challenges.
-So, whether I spend time watching movies or playing football with my family is irrelevant.
+So, whether I spend time watching movies or playing flag football with my family is irrelevant.
 The bottom line is to get some much-needed mental rest which improves performance.